|Overall Rating||Pretty Good|

 |Fits Boot size (US)||8-10|

 |Approx. Weight||Feels Normal|

 Burton Whammy Bar 2013 - 2011 Review by The Good Ride

 The Burton Whammy Bar is a decent priced Jib snowboard.
 The flex is incredibly soft and it is nice to see a sintered base instead of an extruded base in this mid $300 price range.
 The Whammy Bar is pretty poppy and it is one of Burton’s most catch free rail/jib snowboards.
 The rocker and spoon shape between the feet make it hard to catch an edge.
-Like all Burton Rocker boards the edge hold is lacking but this is a pretty fun flexy park board.
-You loose the edge hold but get one of the most hook free rides out there.
+Like all Burton Rocker boards, the edge hold is lacking but this is a pretty fun flexy park board.
+You lose the edge hold but get one of the most hook free rides out there.
 Very little has changed between the 2011 and 2012 Whammy Bar except for a little fine-tuning.